drabo/minikube/README.md

 There are 2 optins that should be enabled:

-- dashboard - a GUI to browse and manage components of the cluster
+- dashboard - a GUI to browse and manage components of the Kubernetes cluster
 - ingress - a functionality of Kubernetes that allow to expose the services running in the cluster with DNS names

 Both these options are provided as 'addons' in Minikube.